Kinokkory/wiwinwlh/tutorial.md

 Advanced Proofs
 ---------------

-Now that we have the this length-indexed vector let's go write the reverse function, how hard could it be?
+Now that we have the length-indexed vector let's go write the reverse function, how hard could it be?

 So we go and write down something like this: